khancyr/ardupilot_gazebo/README.md

 **Note :** This just enables running gazebo in virtual machine, does not guarantee the performance and Gazebo require much of CPU & GPU processing power depending on what you are running the simulation.

 ArduPilot setup for SITL launch
-Gazebo version 7.x or 8.x
+Gazebo version 7 or later
-The gazebo9 branch will works on gazebo >= 9.x

 ## Disclamer :
 This is a playground until I get some time to push the correct patch to gazebo master (I got hard time to work with mercurial..)!